 Max Malins dropped from England squad to face France in Six Nations finale

-Max Malins will miss the climax to England’s Guinness Six Nations after being omitted from the 28-man squad taken to Paris for Saturday’s clash with France.
+Max Malins will miss the climax to England rugby’s Six Nations campaign after being omitted from the 28-man squad taken to Paris for Saturday’s clash with France rugby.

 Malins has started all four previous matches in the tournament but is now dropped, leaving Elliot Daly, Louis Lynagh and Joe Marchant as the options to replace him on the right wing.